Helen Lucas: Career

 Lucas taught at Sheridan College in Oakville, Ontario, as Drawing and Painting Master from 1973 to 1979.
 While there, she produced a series of political black and white pieces and worked alongside Shelagh Wilkinson, co-founder of Canadian Woman Studies.

 Lucas' work is best known for large canvases devoted to colourful flowers, but earlier sketches and paintings explored icons of the Greek Orthodox Church, the Virgin Mary, and female sexuality.
 The dark nature reflected in Lucas' work during this period has been linked to her deep religious faith, the turmoil of learning to live away from her family in Saskatoon, her guilt at her parents’ financial sacrifice for her education, and the unhappiness she experienced during her 20-year marriage to her first husband.
 Lucas explains that during this period she "had no feeling for colour."
 The thematic transition of Lucas' work was chronicled in a film by Donna Davey, Helen Lucas: Her Journey -- Our Journey, which won the Gold Plaque for Best Documentary at the Chicago International Film Festival.
 The film included an interview with her friend, Margaret Laurence.
 Lucas's drawings were included in Laurence's book, A Christmas Birthday Story (New York and Toronto, 1980).
 Laurence described Lucas' contributions as "joyous, beautiful and wise."

 In addition to delivering lectures on women in the arts, Lucas appeared on radio and television from the 1970s to the 1990s.
 She has exhibited her art in Canada, the United States, Europe, Africa and Japan.
 Several works were acquired by public collections in Canada and by private international collections.
 Lucas has published drawings and text in several newspapers, magazines, and journals, and she has been an active participant in Canadian women studies projects.

-Nearing ninety, she no longer paints and instead spends her time thinking of her late parents who put her through art school.
-She lives in King Township, Ontario where she lived with her second husband, Derek Fuller, until his death in 1996.
+Lucas lived in King Township, Ontario where she lived with her second husband, Derek Fuller, until his death in 1996.
+She died on November 27, 2023, at the age of 92.

-Awards and Distinctions
+Awards and distinctions

-In 2012 she was awarded the Queen Elizabeth II Diamond Jubilee Medal, as well as having been awarded an Honorary Doctor of Letters by York University in 1991.
+In 2012 she was awarded the Queen Elizabeth II Diamond Jubilee Medal, and was the recipient of an Honorary Doctor of Letters degree by York University in 1991.